-This post provides clear steps to making that all important decision as to whether you need to hire an SEO consultant, agency or employee.
+This post provides clear steps to making that all important decision as to whether you need to hire an SEO consultant, food digital marketing agency or employee.

-Whether you’re just embarking on a new website venture or extending your current business, you always need growth.
+Whether you’re just embarking on a new food business venture or extending your current business, you always need growth.
 What’s more, growth will never come from one place.

 You probably have excellent product knowledge but maybe you’re not sure how to grow your online traffic and even more importantly, your sales.

 Some people tell you you need to be on Social Media, other people will say you need content.
-Many, many people will tell you you NEED to do SEO and therefore, probably to hire an SEO company.
+Many, many people will tell you you NEED to do SEO for food and beverage and therefore, probably to hire an SEO company.

 So, in this post I’m going to give you the essential steps, you need to take, before deciding whether it is right for you.

 How to decide if you need an SEO Company

 Step 1: Decide if you need SEO at all

 If you don’t have a website at all, you definitely don’t need to invest.
 You probably don’t need to read this post.
 Head over to our Web Design Manchester page